Make a manual payment

 - Next to your subscription, click and choose Access billing account.

-- Under Your selections, click Make a payment.
+- Under Current balance, click Make a payment.

 - Choose what payment method you'd like to use.
 Pick one you've already added to your account, or click the Add new payment method to add a new payment method to your account—choose credit card or bank account (if available) and enter the required information.